bgamari/ghc-wiki-import/commentary/compiler/fc.md

-You can find a full description of FC in the paper [ System F with Type Equality Coercions](http://research.microsoft.com/%7Esimonpj/paper/ext-f).
+You can find a full description of FC in the paper [ http://research.microsoft.com/\~simonpj/papers/ext-f](http://research.microsoft.com/~simonpj/papers/ext-f).
 The notes that follow sketch the implementation of FC in GHC, but without duplicating the contents of the paper.